adanvdo/YT-RED-UI/README.md

 ## CHANGELOG <a name="changelog"></a>

+### 11/23/2022 v1.0.2.3
+- Fixed bug where non-youtube downloads caused a crash
+- Fixed issue where the download history could be cut off if the app window was too small

 ### 11/15/2022 v1.0.2.2
  - Fixed bug with custom format layout where format rows could no longer be selected unless you click directly in the checkbox
  - Added Youtube Playlist Support (List and select Playlist Items, or Download an Entire Playlist)